dansanderson/m65tool/docs/dev_modules.md

 # Modules

-The source code of m65tool is organized into _modules._ Each module gets a directory under `src/`, a directory under `tests/`, a header of exported functions and globals, a "convenience library" (`.a`) build target, and a test mock library build target.
+The source code of m65tool is organized into _modules._ Each module has a directory under `src/`, a directory under `tests/`, a header of exported functions and globals, and a `module.cfg` file in the source root that declares the module type (library or program) and module dependencies.
+The `scripts/makemake.py` tool generates the GNU Autotools `Makefile.am` for the project based on this layout.

-Each subdirectory gets a Makefile.
-An effort was made to minimize module boilerplate.
-Inevitably there are several places that need to change when creating a new module.

 For example, the following files are involved in defining a new module named `scoreboard`: